 Japanese green tea is the most sensitive tea to heat.
 You want a lower temperature.
 I use the range of 165-175F.
 Use a kettle that allows you to enter the exact temperature you wish to heat your water and then shuts off when it hits that temperature.

-The standard brewing ratio for tea is 3 grams of tea for every 8 ounces of water.
+The standard brewing ratio for tea is 3 grams for every 8 ounces of water.

 In addition to using a lower temperature, the steep time will be shorter.
 About 90 seconds is all you need.
-When you brew at a higher temperature or steep longer, the tea becomes more bitter.
+The tea becomes more bitter when you brew it at a higher temperature or steep it longer.
 My brewing parameters can be tweaked to your liking.
 I have found that the lower temperature and steep time allow me to get an additional one or two steeps, whereas a longer steep or higher temperature may only yield a single good cup of tea.

 Homemade Genmaicha Tea